-- Can I see and touch my baby immediately after the birth?
+- Can my partner or I see and touch my baby immediately after birth?

 - What will my baby look like?

-- What support will my baby need after the birth?
+- What support will my baby need after birth?

 - Will my baby need to go to the NICU?
 How soon after birth?